milonmaze/privacy-terms-observatory/www.acm.org/cookie-declaration.md

 _hp2_ses_props.#	ACM	Pending	1 day	HTTP Cookie _sp_v1_consent	Bloomberg	Determines whether the user has accepted the cookie consent box.
-29 days	HTTP Cookie BACKEND [x4]	ACM	Pending	Session	HTTP Cookie BIGipServer#	On24	Used to distribute traffic to the website on several servers in order to optimise response times.
-Session	HTTP Cookie cc.js	Swiftype	ACM uses Swiftype to index its sites and offer search functionality.
-Swiftype indexes content across all acm.org domains.
-Session	Pixel Tracker
+29 days	HTTP Cookie BACKEND [x4]	ACM	Pending	Session	HTTP Cookie cc.js	Swiftype	Pending	Session	Pixel Tracker
 CONSENT [x2]	Google
 YouTube	Used to detect if the visitor has accepted the marketing category in the cookie banner.
 This cookie is necessary for GDPR-compliance of the website.
 2 years	HTTP Cookie consentUUID [x2]	Bloomberg	Determines whether the user has accepted the cookie consent box.
 1 year	HTTP Cookie